iBust/NO_Glow/README.md

      https://github.com/coreboot/coreboot

-**ME_CLEANER**
+## **ME_CLEANER**

-Intel
+### Why ?

+The Intel Management Engine (ME), also known as the Intel Manageability Engine,[1][2] is an autonomous subsystem that has been incorporated in virtually all of Intel's processor chipsets since 2008.[1][3][4]
+It is located in the Platform Controller Hub of modern Intel motherboards.

+The Intel Management Engine always runs as long as the motherboard is receiving power, even when the computer is turned off.
+This issue can be mitigated with deployment of a hardware device, which is able to disconnect mains power.

+**Google**

+As of 2017, Google was attempting to eliminate proprietary firmware from its servers and found that the ME was a hurdle to that.

+**Dell**

+In December, Dell began showing certain laptops on its website that offered the "Systems Management" option "Intel vPro - ME Inoperable, Custom Order" for an additional fee.
+Dell has not announced or publicly explained the methods used.
+In response to press requests, Dell stated that those systems had been offered for quite a while, but not for the general public, and had found their way to the website only inadvertently.[96]
+The laptops are available only by custom order and only to military, government and intelligence agencies.

+### How ?

        Most of the tools like Coreboot, Libreboot, Skulls & Heads will clean the IME, read the instruction when installing these (and some will also extract/leave the needed closed source blobs that are required for the computer initialisation)

-AMD
+AMD PSP

+Intel's main competitor AMD has incorporated the equivalent AMD Secure Technology (formally called Platform Security Processor) in virtually all of its post-2013 CPUs.

      Phenom II are the strongest CPU before 2013 when AMDPSP came into existance.
-You can desactivate AMDPSP
+You can ''desactivate'' AMD PSP in the BIOS, but source code is closed.
+It could have even worst than a full network stack accesss (like uncontrolled memory access)
 ## 2. The OS

 - Qubes-Whonix